zivid/zivid-python/README.md

 ### PyPI

-When installing using pip it is possible to specify the required version.
+When installing using PIP it is possible to specify the required version.
 This can be useful if upgrading Zivid SDK is not desired, but you want to update Zivid Python.

 #### Install latest version of Zivid Python using latest version of Zivid SDK